Sharmeen-Rauf/againfypstart/README.md

 ## Notes

-- Make sure to add your OpenAI API key in the backend `.env` file
+- Make sure to add your MongoDB connection string and OpenAI API key in the backend `.env` file
 - Change the SECRET_KEY in production
+- **Never commit the `.env` file to Git** (it contains sensitive credentials)
 - The database will be created automatically when you first run the application
+- See `backend/MONGODB_SETUP.md` for detailed MongoDB setup instructions